cryptomator/docs/source/desktop/volume-type.rst

 **Requirements:** Windows

-WebDAV on Windows uses the `net use <https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/gg651155(v=ws.11)>`_ command to handle WebDAV operations.
+WebDAV on Windows uses the `net use <https://learn.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/gg651155(v=ws.11)>`_ command to mount/unmount the virtual drive.
 By default, unlocked vaults are mounted as a network drive and assigned a random drive letter.
 Using WebDAV on Windows has the following drawbacks: